 In addition to that, the large and wide tread belt ensures more safety for you.
 You will be able to run at a range from 0.5-10 mph backed by a 2.5 HP motor according to your knee condition.
 Along with that, the handrail is attached which helps you hold it and cut off stress from your knees.

 Moreover, the rock-solid frame of Smooth Fitness 5.25 allows people from heavier sections up to 300 lbs.
 You can also train up to increase the strength of your knees by using the 15% incline.

 To make it more user-friendly, it offers a high-quality folding system.
-And, the interactive LCD display will generate walking speed, total walking distance, calorie burned, duration, and pulse reading.
+And, the interactive LCD display will generate walking speed, total walking distance, calories burned, duration, and pulse reading.

 One negative feature is that it does not include any heart chest strap.
 However, it’s a legendary running machine at such a cheap price.

 We all want to get the best benefits when we buy something, isn’t it?
 But that’s not always the case with most of us.
-As we tend to hurry without noticing the little things and end up having things that are often of no use.
+We tend to hurry without noticing the little things and end up having things that are often of no use.

 A treadmill is an important thing for your fitness and conditioning of bad knees.
 So any ignorance would cost you both physically and mentally.

 It’s mandatory to look for the following features before you go for the purchase:

 Can you imagine using a treadmill that doesn’t let you run because of its short length?
 It would be a disaster, right?